 Calculating annual holiday payments has examples on how to calculate leave and holiday payments.

-To check that you are in line with legislation and providing employees with at least the minimum leave and holidays pay and entitlements use our Assessing your payroll system checklist for paying employees for holidays and leave [PDF 482KB].
+Assessing whether your payroll system can comply with the Holidays Act 2003 [PDF 409KB] will help you check that you are in line with legislation and providing employees with at least the minimum leave and holidays pay and entitlements.

 The Labour Inspectorate uses the following questions as a starting point for employer audits, that are checking for Holidays Act compliance.

 - Were accurate and complete wages and time, and holiday and leave, records kept and used in calculations?

 - Was the correct Gross Earnings figure used?